Avengers: Endgame has no postcredits scene, but there is a minor audio stinger

-Avengers: Endgame is now in theaters worldwide and runs a tight three hours and one minute.
-If your bladder is microscopic (like mine) you're probably going to need to beeline for the bathroom as soon as the credits start to roll.
+Avengers: Endgame, now in theaters worldwide and breaking records, runs a tight three hours and one minute.
+If your bladder is microscopic (like mine), you're probably going to need to beeline for the bathroom as soon as the credits start to roll.
 So do you need to stick around through the credits for an end-credits scene?

 Unlike other MCU films, there isn't a traditional end scene to Endgame, but there is a minor sort-of-maybe-"we're still debating it" audio stinger.
 After the crawling credits finish, the Marvel logo appears and an audio teaser plays.
 It sounds a bit like clanking?
 Really, it just seems like a way to show fans the Marvel Cinematic Universe will return.